dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 Extracting data with dlt is simple - you simply decorate your data-producing functions with loading or incremental extraction metadata, which enables dlt to extract and load by your custom logic.

-Technically, two key aspects contribute to `**dlt**`'s effectiveness:
+Technically, two key aspects contribute to **`dlt`**'s effectiveness:

-- scalability through iterators, chunking, parallelization,
+- Scalability through iterators, chunking, parallelization.
-- and the utilization of implicit extraction DAGs that allow efficient API calls for data enrichments or transformations.
+- The utilization of implicit extraction DAGs that allow efficient API calls for data enrichments or transformations.

 ## Scalability via iterators, chunking, and parallelization